๐Ÿฅ‡International Economics

 2. A country wants to protect its steel industry but avoid WTO challenges.
 Which type of barrier might it use, and why is this approach increasingly common?

-3. Compare and contrast a customs union and a common market.
+3. Compare a customs union and a common market.
 What additional freedoms does a common market provide, and what policy coordination challenges does this create?

-4. If an FRQ describes a policy where foreign automakers agree to limit exports to avoid threatened legislation, which policy is this?
+4. An exam question describes a policy where foreign automakers agree to limit exports to avoid threatened legislation.
+Which policy is this?
 How does the welfare distribution differ from a tariff achieving the same price increase?